qemu/qemu/docs/tools/virtiofsd.rst

   * readdirplus|no_readdirplus -
     Enable/disable readdirplus.
 The default is ``readdirplus``.

+  * sandbox=namespace|chroot -
+    Sandbox mode:
+    - namespace: Create mount, pid, and net namespaces and pivot_root(2) into the shared directory.
+    - chroot: chroot(2) into shared directory (use in containers).
+    The default is "namespace".

   * source=PATH -
     Share host directory tree located at PATH.
 This option is required.